 Hand hygiene is an essential patient safety initiative and one of the most effective, well-known measures to reduce the transmission of healthcare infections.
 Hand hygiene education and training is provided annually and through new employee orientation sessions.
-Fraser Health's hand hygiene program aligns with Accreditation Canada's Required Organizational Practices, as well as with the BC Ministry of Health's provincial auditing and reporting requirements for hand hygiene.
+Fraser Health's hand hygiene program aligns with Accreditation Canada's Required Organizational Practices, as well as with the BC Ministry of Health's provincial auditing and reporting requirements for hand hygiene compliance.

-([Number of times healthcare providers correctly performed hand hygiene while providing direct patient care] / [Total number of times that hand hygiene should have been performed by those same healthcare providers] 100) for a specified reporting period
+([Number of times healthcare providers correctly performed hand hygiene while providing direct patient care] / [Total number of times that hand hygiene should have been performed by those same healthcare providers] \ 100) for a specified reporting period

-Our Performance Target

-86.2% ● >= 80%

-Unit of Measure: Percent of compliant employees

-Performance timeline: Apr 1, 2021 - Feb 3, 2022 Data Source: FH Infection Prevention and Control Program Hand Hygien System (FormAudit)
+Our Performance Target 85.0% >= 80% Unit of Measure: Percent of compliant employees Performance timeline: Data Source: Apr 1 - May 26, 2022 FH Infection Prevention and Control Program Hand Hygiene Target Source: System (FormAudit) Provincial Target

-Target Source: Provincial Target

 Notes: 1) Data are examined and updated on a regular basis, therefore numbers may change slightly based on adjustments.

 2) As of July 2018, only observation data collected by the regional hand hygiene auditors will be included in fiscal period/year compliance rates.
 Hand hygiene audit data collected by site auditors for fiscal period, alerts/outbreaks, outpatient clinics and other quality improvement initiatives will not be included in fiscal period reports.
 The hand hygiene compliance rate for FY 2018/19 is calculated based on audit data from July 2018 (FP1904) onwards.

-3) MSA acute care data were combined with ARH from April 1, 2015 (FP01, 2018/19) to July 25, 2019 (FP04, 2019/20)
+- 3) MSA acute care data were combined with ARH from April 1, 2015 (FP01, 2018/19) to July 25, 2019 (FP04, 2019/20) - 4) The regional hand hygiene audit program was suspended in April 2020 due to the COVID-19 pandemic, and resumed in September 2020.